Alkanes physical properties header image

 decane C10H22 174 -30 liquid

-The trends in the boiling point and melting points is easy to spot from the table; the larger the alkane molecule the higher the boiling and melting points.
+The trends in the boiling point and melting points are easy to spot from the table; the larger the alkane molecule the higher the boiling and melting points.
 This trend is probably what you were expecting:

 Explaining the trends in melting and boiling points